 Iris Humm Photographer

 Based in Barcelona, Iris Humm was born and raised in Milan before moving to Spain to focus on photography.
-Humm began taking photographs at 15 years old, documenting everything around her.
-This practice instantly felt right, rewarding, and incredibly fun.
-Never questioning these instincts, she now applies her intimate and intuitive aesthetic to an impressive portfolio of brands and assignments.
-Humm describes her practice as communicating the emotional quality of a moment, seeking to invite the viewer into the captured environment.
-Her images convey a sense of freedom and intimacy.
+Humm began taking photographs at 15 years old and now applies her intimate and intuitive aesthetic to an impressive portfolio of brands and assignments.
+Humm describes her practice as communicating the emotional quality of a moment.